czue/bluesky-comments/README.md

 ### 1. Add an element to your page where you want the comments to show up

-Add somtehing like this to your site:
+Add something like this to your site:

 ```html
 <div id="bluesky-comments"></div>